Guy-Cohen1/VHDL-projects/README.md

 ---

-### **Lab 5: Pipelined MIPS Architecture (Work In Progress)**
-A pipelined MIPS CPU architecture will be designed and implemented to enhance throughput and efficiency.

----

 ## Final Project: Single-Cycle MIPS CPU
 - **Goal**: Create a fully functional single-cycle MIPS processor with memory-mapped I/O and optional peripherals like a USART interface.
 - **Specifications**: